fiugd/layout/README.md

 };
 new Layout(layoutConfig);
 ```
-see `test/index.html` for a more involved example
+see <a href="./blob/main/test/index.html">test/index.html</a> for a more involved example

 ## Summary
 This layout system uses css grid to position elements.